jansoren/restapi-codegen-maven-plugin/README.md

 ## How to get started developing

 1. Clone this repo `git clone git@github.com:jansoren/restapi-codegen-maven-plugin.git`
-1. Run `mvn clean install` in the 'restapi-codegen-maven-plugin'-folder
+1. Run `mvn clean install` in the `restapi-codegen-maven-plugin`-folder
 1. The unit tests have now generated some example code at [/src/test/java/com/example/helloworld/MyService.java](https://github.com/jansoren/restapi-codegen-maven-plugin/blob/master/src/test/java/com/example/helloworld/MyService.java)

 ## Why this plugin

-Over the years I have created a few REST API's and always end up using alot of time implementing the client side code to reach the API's.
+Over the years I have created a few REST API's, and I always end up using alot of time implementing the client-side code for reaching the API's.
-After working on an API with a quality test project that continously tested the API we used alot of time also creating java code to reach the API......
+In one of the projects we had a Quality-test application implemented in java that ran tests continuously, something that required updating the client-side code rapidly.
+With this challenge we ended up creating alot of the same boilerplate code for each new service to reach the API, and I felt that this code should and could be automaticly generated.

+In the pursuit of finding such a product I ended up creating a proof of concept of this myself, at least to resolve my current need.

+I hope this can be useful for others as well.